 You feeling that chill in the air?
-It’s FALL, and things are only gonna get chillier.
+It’s the start to winter, and things are only gonna get chillier.
 With colder weather, digestion slows down, so giving your belly a kick start with warming foods can keep you from feeling sluggish and frigid.

 Exercise, sauna, and warm epsom salt baths can help too, but let’s start with these 3 warming beverages for good digestion, with my favorite recipes.

 Fire cider is a traditional folk recipe that contains ingredients known to support immune function, decrease inflammation, and aid in digestion.
 It is made by combining aromatic superfoods with apple cider vinegar and allowing it to stew for about a month, before straining it for use.
 It can be taken as needed with a little bit of water or used in recipes in place of vinegar.

 Fire cider gets its medicinal properties from:

 - anti-inflammatory ingredients like garlic, turmeric, and ginger.

 - circulation boosting ingredients like peppers and horseradish.

 - digestive tract stimulation with bitter apple cider vinegar and citrus.

 Two recipes to try: